-The San Francisco Columbarium (officially, the Neptune Society Columbarium, owned by the Neptune Society of Northern California) is the oldest of five columbaria presently found within the City of San Francisco and the only one that is non-denominational (the other four are Episcopal).
+The San Francisco Columbarium (officially, the Neptune Society Columbarium, owned by the Neptune Society of Northern California) is the oldest of five columbaria presently found within the City of San Francisco, and the only one that is non-denominational (the other four are Episcopal).
 In December 2011, St. Dominic’s Catholic Church on Bush Street announced its plan to establish the Columbarium at St. Dominic’s.

-It survived a 1901 law that banned further burials within the city limits but almost did not make it through the development plans of the next few decades.
-As real estate prices soared in the 1930s, the city mandated all cemetery gravesites be moved south to Colma, now nicknamed “The City of the Dead.”
-The Odd Fellows Cemetery that surrounded the Columbarium building was uprooted and moved, leaving only a small piece of property, awkwardly wedged into a residential community.
+It survived a 1901 law that banned further burials within the city limits, but almost did not make it through the development plans of the next few decades.
+As real estate prices soared in the 1930s, the city mandated all cemetery graves be moved south to Colma, now nicknamed “The City of the Dead.”
+The Odd Fellows Cemetery that surrounded the Columbarium building was exhumed and moved, leaving only a small piece of property, awkwardly wedged into a residential community.